GeoscienceAustralia/ptha/README.md

 The folder [misc](misc) contains data and code for related work, as detailed therein.

-The folder [propagation](propagation) contains a shallow water equations solver.
+The folder [propagation](propagation) contains the nested grid shallow water equations solver SWALS.

 The folder [R](R) includes the R package [rptha](R/rptha) along with [installation instructions](R/README.md).
 It also contains various